How to Know When You Need Time Alone

 I grew up in the mountains of Southern California.
 In a tiny town right at the base of a massive forest.
 Seriously, so small we didn’t even have a shopping mall or a movie theatre.
 CAN YOU IMAGINE?!
 But…. growing up here was amazing because without knowing it, it forced me to learn to enjoy the wonders and simplicity of nature right from the start of life.
 Pretty much till I was about 15 you could find me up a tree, or hiking some canyon area, sitting watching sunsets from my porch or just running around the forest somewhere.
 I didn’t grow up watching tv, shopping, or being fancy at all.

 I was a legitimate small-town tomboy and I loved it.
 So, fast forward to my life now as a woman traveling to big cities where they have countless malls and movie theatres.
 You can imagine how different my life is now.
 I’ve lived in Paris, Bali, Zurich, Los Angeles, just to name a few.
 Obviously, these places have it all.
 But in the midst of all this amazing stuff to do, buy and see, I find myself always trying to find time alone in a packed city.
+(Update: if you are reading this in 2020 during the Coronavirus isolation, you may have too much alone time!
+Check out Tips for coping with Lockdown).

 "Sometimes solitude is one of the most beautiful things on earth"